jvalcher/yt_views_date_inject/README.md

 ## Installation options

 This is no longer available as a browser extension.
-Paste the JavaScript code into a website injector extension.
-This has been tested on [Code Injector](https://chromewebstore.google.com/detail/code-injector/edkcmfocepnifkbnbkmlcmegedeikdeb) for Chrome.
+Paste the JavaScript code into a website injector.
+It was tested inside Code Injector for [Chrome](https://chromewebstore.google.com/detail/code-injector/edkcmfocepnifkbnbkmlcmegedeikdeb) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/codeinjector/).